 - Use only memory modules approved by TOSHIBA. - Do not try to install or remove a memory module under the following conditions. - a.
 The computer is turned on. - b.
 The computer was shut down in either Sleep or Hibernation Mode. - c.
-Wake-up on LAN is enabled. - d.
-The wireless communication switch is turned on. - Be careful not to let screws or other foreign matter fall into the computer.
+Wake-up on LAN is enabled. - Be careful not to let screws or other foreign matter fall into the computer.
 It could cause malfunction or electric shock. - Additional memory module is a precision electronic component that may be fatally damaged by static electricity.
 Since the human body can carry static electricity, it is important that you discharge yourself before touching or installing any additional memory modules.
 To discharge your body's static electricity, simply touch any metal close to you with bare hands.